 Each year, Corlears also continues to deepen its social justice and identity curriculum, as well as its overall commitment to becoming a more equitable and inclusive school, a journey that officially began in 2006.
 When we started teaching a social justice and identity curriculum, it required a new community-wide dedication to the continual work of learning about our identity and internalized biases.

-“Having dedicated days to dig deep within our hearts, to improve upon our teaching practices, is essential,” explains Mansi Vasa, Director of Equity, Inclusion & Community Life.
+“Having dedicated days to dig deep within our hearts, to improve upon our teaching practices, is essential,” explains Mansi Vasa, Assistant Head of School and Director of Equity and Inclusion.
 “Teaching is an act of revolutionary love, and our work calls upon us to embody anti-racism as a value in our lives, in our relationships and in our teaching practices.”

 Every teacher is an expert in their field, with a solid and well-rounded understanding of child development.
 They create classrooms where students are able to take risks and embark upon challenges that help them learn deeply, and make meaning beyond memorization.